scottlittle/scottlittle.github.io/_posts/2020-3-27-Cardinality estimation in Parallel.md

 ~~~

 ### Exploring the data 📊
 Usually, we would like to count the number of distinct users who did x and also did y.
 I looked for a fairly large dataset (a few GB) that was open and interesting and found the Chicago Divvy Bike Share dataset.
-Instead of distinct users, this dataset's primary key is `trip_id` (although the raw version is a bit messed up and needs to be deduped).
+Instead of distinct users, this dataset's primary key is `trip_id`.
+The data is 9495235 rows long and has 9495188 unique `trip_id`s (there are a small number of dupes present).

 <div class="table-wrapper" markdown="block">